 The SAVEALL command of the Express Tools saves all open drawings, without closing them.

-Choose Express rightarrow File tools rightarrow Save All Drawings.
+Choose Express Pile tools Save All Drawings.
 If a drawing hasn't been saved, you are prompted for a filename.
-For information on installing Express Tools, see Appendix A.

-The CD-ROM includes a small program, savea.lsp, that automatically backs up your drawing to the floppy drive after you've saved it on your hard drive.
+The DVD includes a small program, savea.lsp, that automatically backs up your drawing to the floppy drive after you've saved it on your hard drive.
 If you like to back up to a diskette regularly for safety, this program can be useful.
 Look in \Software\Chapter 01\Savea.
+The file contains instructions for changing the drive to any letter you use, such as D:.
 (AutoCAD only.)